kabircse/resources/Cheat_Sheet/Programming/git.md

 After these changes press first ESC, then :wq! .
 After this another prompt will open just press ESC then :wq!
     It will move the head to aeid5 and the commit message will be this also.

+(c).
+Cherry-pick: Take a commit from another branch to the current branch.

+main branch: A (head) #Current branch

+dev branch: C->D->E (head) #Another branch

+     git cherry-pick <commit-hash> #commit-hash is the commit of the dev branch here (D)

+After cherry pick D to the main branch from the dev branch as main branch: A->D (head)

   9. Search a deleted file in the commit history:
       ```git log --all **/test.php*```